Rastikko/Rastikko.github.io/_posts/2016-05-04-flow-and-positioning.md

 ---
 layout: post
-title:  "How Flexible Box layout Module works"
+title:  "Flow and positioning in web"
 description: "Introduction of browser DOM elements flow and how the positioning works through CSS specifications"
 date:   2016-05-04
 categories: html